Reading time: 10 min.

 Do steroid injections cause hair loss?

 No, steroids do not cause hair loss when they are injected into your scalp to treat alopecia.
-The link between balding and steroids usually stems from the fact that the anabolic kind (the ones certain athletes take to increase their muscle mass more rapidly) can indeed trigger male-pattern baldness or female-pattern baldness.
-But corticosteroids are different substances, which do not have the same effect.
+The link between balding and steroids usually stems from the fact that the anabolic kind (the ones certain athletes take to increase their muscle mass more rapidly) can indeed trigger male pattern baldness or female-pattern baldness.
+However, corticosteroids are different substances, which do not have the same effect.

 While there are certain steroids (e.g. Prednisolone) which have hair thinning listed among their unwanted side effects [22], these are not used for intralesional injections.
 The medication types, concentrations and doses used for treating scalp conditions are generally considered safe and are not known to make your hair fall out.